 It’s telling that Nanny stays on with the Fanes even though there aren’t any children at home.

 Mrs Fane is childlike and weepy, and still struggles with Susy’s death.
 Mr Fane is more like a headmaster than a husband, and has little time for her meltdowns.
 Nanny’s real job is looking after Mrs Fane.

 This set-up – distant parents, a servant underclass – reflects attitudes of the time.
 This is an era when people ‘knew their place’.
 They followed the rules, and accepted the social hierarchy, even when it discriminated against them.

-When we first meet the Fanes, they’re preparing to bring Joey home from the institute.
-But, despite not having seen her son for 2 years, Virgie is distraught.
-She won’t go with Bill to collect him, and sends Nanny instead.
+When we first meet the Fanes they’re preparing to bring Joey home from the institute.
+But, despite not having seen her son for two years, Virgie is distraught.
+She won’t go with Bill to collect Joey, sending Nanny in her place.

 The film takes this idea of the nanny as a stand-in mother to its extremes.
 The adults take turns shirking their parental responsibilities, leaving Joey to fend for himself.

 Creating the voice of authority